open-webui/open-webui/docs/CONTRIBUTING.md

 To add a new language:
 - Create a new directory in the `src/lib/i18n/locales` path with the appropriate language code as its name.
 For instance, if you're adding translations for Spanish, create a new directory named `es`.
 - Copy the English translation file(s) (from `en` directory in `src/lib/i18n/locale`) to this new directory and update the string values in JSON format according to your language.
 Make sure to preserve the structure of the JSON object.
+- Add the language code and its respective title to languages file at `src/lib/i18n/locales/languages.json`.

 ### 🤔 Questions & Feedback